Jotatag/Jotatag/README.md

 <p>Hi, I'm João Pedro Tagliaboa, a senior front-end developer thar is working from home since the pandemic :pill:</p>

-<p>This is my personal repository and in here I'm trying to publish most of my learnings, things I find exciting and many others, like:</p>
+<p>This is my personal repository and in here I'm trying to publish:</p>

-- First item
+- My learnings :closed_book:
-- Second item
+- Things that I find excinting :tada:
-- Third item
+- Some dumb stuff :joy:
-- Fourth item
+- And so on...

 ## :hammer_and_wrench: Things I Might Know About
 <div align="center">